X3l1m/minishell/README.md

 ## Requirements

 - **C Compiler**: GCC or Clang
+- **Readline**: Uses the external GNU Readline library for handling input.
 - **Make**: For building the project
 - **Linux Environment**: Designed to work in Unix-like systems